Apple M4: CPU

 The M4 Pro features a 12 or 14-core CPU, with eight or ten performance cores and four efficiency cores.
 Meanwhile, the M4 Max features a 14 or 16-core CPU, with an optional two more performance cores than the M4 Pro.

 GPU

-The base M4 includes an 8 or 10-core GPU, with hardware-accelerated ray tracing, dynamic caching, and mesh shading introduced with the M3.
+The base M4 includes an 8, 9 (on iPad Air), or 10-core GPU, with hardware-accelerated ray tracing, dynamic caching, and mesh shading introduced with the M3.
 The M4 Pro has a 16 or 20-core GPU, while the M4 Max contains a 32 or 40-core GPU.

 Apple claims that the ray tracing engine of the M4 family of GPUs is twice as fast as the M3.

 NPU

 The M4 Neural Engine has been significantly improved compared to its predecessor, with the advertised capability to perform up to 38 trillion operations per second, claimed to be more than double the advertised performance of the M3.
 The M4 NPU performs over 60× faster than the A11 Bionic, and is approximately 3× faster than the original M1.